ramonpebo/project_euler/README.md

 # Project Euler Exercises

-This is a small Python practice using Peoject Euler (https://projecteuler.net/archives) exercises
+This is a small Python practice using Project Euler (https://projecteuler.net/archives) exercises